tungboom/react-coreui-admin/README.md

 As of now I am exploring the possibility of working on CoreUI fulltime - if you are a business that is building core products using CoreUI, I am also open to conversations regarding custom sponsorship / consulting arrangements.
 Get in touch on [Twitter](https://twitter.com/lukaszholeczek).

 ## Docker
-* docker build . -t demo-app
+* docker build . -t react-coreui-admin
-* docker run -p 3000:80 -e API_URL=https://staging.api.com -t demo-app
+* docker run -p 3000:80 -e API_URL=https://staging.api.com -t react-coreui-admin
-* docker push -t demo-app
+* docker push -t react-coreui-admin